RnbWd/chronic-seed/README.md

 ## Usage

-To build everything once:
+To run `default` task once:
 ```bash
 $ node build
 ```

-To watch files and rebuild everything (anything you put in `chron.watch`):
+To watch files and rebuild everything (watches files in `chron.watch` for all tasks running):
 ```bash
 $ node build -w
 ```

-To watch rebuild individual tasks (`livereload` is more efficient this way)
+To watch files rebuild incrementally (`livereload` is more efficient this way)

 ```bash
 $ node build html scss bundle -w